curbengh/phishing-filter/README.md

 ### Suricata (SNI)

 This ruleset includes online domains only.
 It enables Suricata to detect malicious HTTPS-enabled domains by inspecting the SNI in the [unencrypted ClientHello](https://en.wikipedia.org/wiki/Server_Name_Indication#Security_implications) message.
-There is increasing support for encrypted Client Hello which defeats SNI inspection.
+However, there is increasing support for encrypted Client Hello which defeats SNI inspection.

 ## Splunk